Best Surf Camps in Morocco: Comparing Top Options

 FAQ

-What is the best surf camp in Morocco for beginners?
+What is the best surf camp in Morocco?

 Is Taghazout or Imsouane better for surfing?